schneiderkamplab/synthesizers/README.md

 * All basic operations are available as functional and pipeline abstractions that transform states.
 * States keep track of datasets, models, and evaluation results.
 * A meta pipeline allows for very simple but expressive synthetic data generation.
-* Datasets are read from CSV, JSON, JSONL, and Excel (.xlsx) files.
+* Datasets are read from CSV, TSV, JSON, JSONL, Python Pickle (.pickle), and Excel (.xlsx) files.
 * Datasets can be downloaded from the Huggingface Hub.
 * States including datasets and models can be saved and loaded from disk.
 * Datasets can be converted between list, Numpy, Pandas, and Huggingface datasets formats.